 Eat Gulf seafood

-by Poppy Tooker, former chapter leader of Slow Food New Orleans and emeritus member of the Biodiversity Committee
+Jun.
+8, 2010by Poppy Tooker, former chapter leader of Slow Food New Orleans and emeritus member of the Biodiversity Committee

 The oil situation in the Gulf of Mexico is threatening an entire culture on Louisiana’s coastline.
-Along every step of the food chain—from fisherman to chef to impassioned eaters like me—there is fear of the unknown.
+Along every step of the food chain -- from fisherman to chef to impassioned eaters like me -- there is fear of the unknown.
 Until the oil gusher is stopped, none of us can tell what the future holds.

 Shortly after Hurricane Katrina, the U.S. Slow Food Ark of Taste committee made an emergency boarding of Gulf seafood that seemed the most threatened at that time.
 Louisiana oysters and wild-caught Gulf shrimp were welcomed onto the Ark of Taste along with the New Orleans poor boy bread that they are so often served on.